Canon M200 vs Nikon Z6

 It is notable that the Z6 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M200 lacks such a headphone port.

-Both the M200 and the Z6 are recent models that are part of the current product line-up.
-The M200 replaced the earlier Canon M100, while the Z6 does not have a direct predecessor.
+The M200 is a recent model that features in the current product line-up of Canon.
+In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.